If you feel out of place at college, you might find yourself wondering: Should I change my major?

 Neglect to answer that question and you could be stuck with an undergraduate degree in a field that ultimately doesn’t suit you.

-Here are some telltale warning signs that you may have picked the wrong course of study, and how to know if changing majors is a smart decision.
+Here are some telltale signs that you may have picked the wrong course of study, and how to know if changing majors is a smart decision.

 1. You’re always bored in class

 2. Your grades are suffering